nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Load a save file : `load`

 Load student information from an existing JSON file.
 Copy the JSON file to be loaded into the `/data` folder.
 The data in the JSON file will be loaded into the app via the `load` command.
 This file also becomes the new default save file.
+You can refer to [this section](#editing-the-data-file) for more information on the valid format of the data file.

 Format: `load f/FILE_NAME`
 * File name does not include the .json extension.
 * File name is case-insensitive
 * File name must be valid and exist in the `/data` folder.
+* Number of tutorials and assignments in the loaded file must be the same as the current configuration of Class Manager.
+You can reconfigure Class Manager to match the number of tutorials and assignments in the loaded file using the `config` command.

 Example:
 * `load f/sample` loads the sample.json file in the `/data` folder.